Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: Application to MDPs

-In what follows, we show how it is possible to improve the previous complexity by the use of the stochastic Halpern iteration in this case given by Algorithm \ref{alg_av} below is the main result of this section.

-One challenge in analyzing Algorithm~\ref{alg_av} is the fact that the underlying operator may not be nonexpansive, due to the choice of $f$.
-Consequently, we turn our attention to an alternative method, which we denote the Benchmark Algorithm~\ref{alg_av_bench} with state variable $Q_v^n$.
-It is important to note that Algorithm~\ref{alg_av_bench} is designed for theoretical analysis only and cannot be practically implemented.
+One challenge in analyzing Algorithm~\ref{alg_av} is that the underlying operator may not be nonexpansive due to the choice of $f$.
+Consequently, we consider an alternative approach, which we refer to as the Benchmark Halpern $Q$-learning Algorithm~\ref{alg_av_bench}, with state variable $Q_v^n$.
+It is important to emphasize that Algorithm~\ref{alg_av_bench} is intended solely for theoretical analysis and is not practically implementable, as it explicitly relies on the optimal value $v^*$.
+Notice that the use of $f$ does not affect the overall complexity since it is evaluated once at every iteration.

 Let us consider the sequences $(Q^n)_n$ and $(Q^n_v)_n$ generated by Algorithms \ref{alg_av} and \ref{alg_av_bench}, respectively, using the same samples and initialized at a common point $Q^0$.
-We claim that for all $n \geq 0$, $Q^n -Q^n_v=c_n{\bf e}$ for some sequence of real numbers $(c_n)_n$.
-Let us proceed by induction.
-The case $n=0$ is true by definition.
-Now, for every $(s,a) \in \S \times \A$ and using the induction hypothesis and the properties of the function $f$
+The following Lemma is crucial for what follows.